SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part5-how-the-internet-works.md

 Rather than building content at runtime for each request, content is prebuilt and optimised during a build setup using a site generator and other build tools.

-Decoupling the front-end from the backend allows for more modular development.
+Decoupling the frontend from the backend allows for more modular development.

-Read Part 1, 2 in the series if you have missed them to understand the difference between front-end and back-end code bases.
+Read Part 1, 2 in the series if you have missed them to understand the difference between frontend and backend code bases.

 ## File Set-up on Sublime Text